 amalgamate v.
 To mix or blend together in a homogeneous body.

 amateur adj.
-Practicing an art or occupation for the love of it, but not as a profession.
+Practising an art or occupation for the love of it, but not as a profession.

 amatory adj.
 Designed to excite love.

 ambidextrous adj.
-Having the ability of using both hands with equal skill or ease.
+Having the ability to use both hands with equal skill or ease.

 ambiguous adj.
 Having a double meaning.